kuzzleio/sdk-javascript/doc/7/controllers/document/validate/index.md

 # validate

-Validates data against existing validation rules.
+Validates a document against existing validation rules.

 Note that if no validation specifications are set for the `<index>`/`<collection>`, the document will always be valid.